-The Board shall take decisions relating to the exercise of the rights of the Company as a shareholder at the general meetings of shareholders of the Subsidiaries and the Associated Companies.
-The Board shall have the right to delegate this function to the Chief Executive Officer by its decision establishing that decisions on the exercise of the rights and of the Company as a shareholder at the specific Subsidiaries or the Associated Companies shall be adopted by the Chief Executive Officer.
-No decision of the Board shall be required and decisions on voting shall be left to the discretion of the Chief Executive Officer when the following matters are considered:
+The Board shall take decisions relating to the exercise of the rights and duties of the Company as a shareholder at the general meetings of shareholders of the Subsidiaries and the Associated Companies.
+The Board shall have the right to delegate this function to the Chief Executive Officer by its decision establishing that decisions on the exercise of the rights and duties of the Company as a shareholder at the specific Subsidiaries or the Associated Companies shall be adopted by the Chief Executive Officer.
+No decision of the Board or the General Meeting shall be required and decisions on voting shall be left to the discretion of the Chief Executive Officer when the following matters are considered:

 the change of the registered office of the Subsidiaries and/or the Associated Companies;